micmejia/bible-dump/NKJV/Ezekiel/Ezek 3.md

 _I_ also _heard_ the noise of the wings of the living creatures that touched one another, and the noise of the wheels beside them, and a great thunderous noise.

 ###### 14
-So the Spirit lifted me up and took me away, and I went in bitterness, in the [^b]heat of my spirit; but the hand of the Lord was strong upon me.
+So the Spirit lifted me up and took me away, and I went in bitterness, in the heat of my spirit; but the hand of the Lord was strong upon me.

 ###### 15
 Then I came to the captives at Tel Abib, who dwelt by the River Chebar; and I sat where they sat, and remained there astonished among them seven days. ## Ezekiel Is a Watchman